isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 <strong><u>eTeens</u> Programme</strong>: <br><br>

-8.  _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme. <br><br>
+8.  <u>eTeens</u> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <u>eTeens</u> is conducted in two segments – a mass talk segment and a classroom-based programme. <br><br>
 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions. <br><br>
+The desired outcome of the <u>eTeens</u> programme is that students are empowered to make wise, informed and sensible decisions. <br><br>

 <strong>At Sembawang Secondary School, the <u>eTeens</u> programme will be implemented as follows in 2023:</strong> <br><br>